 David kneed the man hard in between his legs, then quickly grabbed the vase and stabbed it into the man’s cheek, unintentionally driving the piece of the vase in his own chest deeper into him.

 The man screamed and screamed, grasping his cheek as Kara tackled him from behind, unleashing a flurry of blows upon the man until he stopped moving.

-Kara jumped a little, lifting her bloody hands from the intruder, before taking out her phone and dialling 999.
+Kara jumped a little; she lifted her bloody hands off the intruder before taking out her phone and dialling 999.

-“Hey, look at me,” his mother pleaded, placing her hand on his cheek, smiling weakly.
-“Just look at me, David, okay?
-Everything’s going to be fine.”
+“Hey, look at me,” his mother pleaded, placing her free hand on his cheek.
+“Just focus on me, okay?
+Just me.
+Everything’s going to be fine, I promise.”

-“We’ll still go, even if it’s another day!”
-She yelled, unable to hold back her emotions any longer.
-“We’ll let you guys order whatever you want, no matter how much it is, and you can have deserts, and have seconds or thirds, and then…and then…”
+“We’ll still go, even if it’s another day!
+You guys can order whatever you want, no matter how much it is.
+You can have deserts, seconds, thirds and then…and then…”

 “David!”
-Hailey screamed again, grabbing his other hand tightly.
-“Please!
-Don’t go!
+Hailey called to him, grasping his other hand tightly.
+“Please, don’t go!
 I-I didn’t get to-I didn’t say how I-”

 He pulled his bloodied hand free from hers and touched her cheek.
 “I’m…sorry…” he said softly, trying his best to smile at her.